The Henry Botkin Collection

 A growing collection of primarily American and European art, established through the generous contributions of William E. Groves and the ongoing contributions

-of Robert and Jolie Shelton, George and Betty Jo Newton and Elizabeth Dubus Baldridge.
+of Robert and Jolie Shelton, George and Mary Jo Newton and Elizabeth Dubus Baldridge.
 The collection features work in diverse media, ranging from

 the 18th through 21st centuries.